open-risk/awesome-sustainable-finance/README.md

 - [bonsai_ipcc](https://gitlab.com/bonsamurais/bonsai/util/ipcc) - The bonsai_ipcc python package enables users to calculate national greenhouse gas (GHG) inventories based on the guidelines provided by the International Panel on Climate Change
 - [openGHG](https://github.com/openghg/openghg) - A cloud platform for greenhouse gas (GHG) data analysis and collaboration.
 - [FaIR](https://github.com/OMS-NetZero/FAIR) - FaIR (the Finite-amplitude Impulse-Response) climate model is a simple climate model, or emulator, useful for producing global mean temperature projections from a wide range of emissions or prescribed forcing scenarios
+- [climate_categories](https://github.com/pik-primap/climate_categories) - Commonly used codes, categories, terminologies, and nomenclatures used in climate policy analysis in a nice Python package.

 ### Energy System

 - [GEM](https://www.gem.wiki/Main_Page) - GEM Wiki, the shared resource on all things energy: fossil fuels, renewable energy sources, environmental impacts, and the global movement to transition to a clean energy system